Jean-Liang/leaflet-challenge/README.md

 Earthquakes with higher magnitudes appear larger, and earthquakes with greater depth appear darker in colour.

 Map is displayed as below:
+It can be viewed from github page through the link: https://jean-liang.github.io/leaflet-challenge/
 ![image](https://github.com/Jean-Liang/leaflet-challenge/assets/160141138/3cd582e3-ed75-42b2-8b95-b73ebda18154)